npe1011/grrm2xtb/README.md

 The calculation settings for XTB (charge, spin multiplicity, solvation, XTB version) need to be given as environmental variables (see below), NOT in the GRRM input.
 The charge and multiplicity in the GRRM input are neglected and have no effect.
-In case no environmental variables are set, the default settings are used (charge = 0, multiplicity = 1, gas phase, GFN2)
+In case no environmental variables are set, the default settings are used (charge = 0, multiplicity = 1, gas phase, GFN2).
+`XTB_MULTI` should be a spin multiplicity like in Gaussian or GRRM, not Na-Nb (--uhf for XTB).
+Internally, `--uhf` is set to multiplicity-1.

 ```
 export XTB_CHARGE=0